 Miami-Dade County Mayor Carlos Giménez ordered visitors and employees of grocery stores, restaurants, pharmacies and other essential businesses to wear face masks.
 Several other cities in Florida have a similar requirement.
 Recently, Giménez ordered restaurants in Miami-Dade County to close again for indoor dining services.
 Takeout, delivery and outdoor dining are still allowed.
 The order also closes party venues and short-term rentals.

 • Georgia: Gov. Brian Kemp signed an order extending restrictions related to COVID-19.
-People living in long-term care facilities and other at-risk individuals, such as those with severe lung or heart disease, must shelter in place until July 15.
+People living in long-term care facilities and other at-risk individuals, such as those with severe lung or heart disease, must shelter in place until Sept.
+10. People required to shelter in place can’t receive visitors except in limited circumstances.
 Kemp strongly encouraged everyone to wear face masks while outside their homes but stopped short of requiring it.

 Gatherings of up to 50 people are allowed, but individuals must maintain a 6-foot distance from each other.
 Restaurants no longer have to limit the number of customers but must adhere to strict sanitation and social distancing guidelines.
 Gyms, hair salons and movie theaters are among businesses that can operate with restrictions.